 Abstract

 Species hitchhiking on human transportation objects can facilitate long-distance dispersal of organisms, allowing them to colonize new areas and thus increasing the probability of biological invasions.
-In Taiwan, there have been multiple observations of ants actively hitchhiking on mobile vehicles, yet no study has examined this behavior.
-Here, we provide the first report on ant hitchhiking using citizen science data collected from the social media Facebook.
-In total, 52 cases of ant hitchhiking on cars and scooters from nine ant species were recorded between 2017 and 2023.
-Among the hitchhiking ant species, seven are exotic and eight are arboreal or semi-arboreal.
-In particular, an exotic species, the black cocoa ant (Dolichoderus thoracicus), constituted over half of the reported cases (n = 31).
+In Taiwan, there have been multiple observations of ants actively hitchhiking in motor vehicles, yet no study has examined this behavior.
+Here, we provide the first quantitive and qualitative report on ant hitchhiking using citizen science data collected from the social media Facebook.
+In total, 52 cases of ant hitchhiking on a car or scooter were reported between 2017 and 2023, and nine ant species were involved with seven being exotic.
+In particular, the invasive black cocoa ant (Dolichoderus thoracicus) is attributed to over half of the reported cases.
 The parking duration of the vehicles on which the ants hitchhiked ranged from several hours to over a month (30 cases occurred within a day).
-Moreover, there were more cases reported in the spring and summer compared to the fall and winter.
-To our knowledge, this study is the first to report ant hitchhiking on vehicles and further examine this phenomenon.
+Moreover, more cases were reported in warm seasons (i.e., spring and summer) than in cold seasons (i.e., fall and winter).
+To our knowledge, this study is the first to document species, ant hitchhiking on vehicles and further examine this phenomenon.
 We encourage future studies to explore the abiotic and biotic factors that determine the success of hitchhiking events to better predict the spread of exotic ants and to develop effective management strategies for preventing their biological invasions.

 Keywords